-Whereas on the other side, Google Analytics uses a customer to specify all the steps to be dealt with in a funnel, way in advance.
+Whereas on the other side, Google Analytics uses a customer to specify all the steps to deal with in a funnel, way in advance.
 Over and above, they do not produce as accurate results as the former does.

 The Retention Analysis

 This analysis mainly helps you measure the behavior of the new users – their consistency and how much do they revert.
 It also notes whether they come back at all to use the app or not and even if they do, how often do they frequent.

 While Google Analytics provides a substantial analysis, however, the feature is still in beta and is not even a core functionality.
 Nevertheless, it does provide enough insight into small business and helps in decision making.